 How to Start a Sports Club

 All sports clubs begin as recognized student organizations.
 To begin a new sports club a student should follow the following procedures to become a recognized student organization.
-After being registered as a student organization for at least one semester, the club may apply for Club Sport status.

 Recognition of Student Organizations